Tejakrishna2003/Tejakrishna2003/README.md

 </p>

-I’m A. Teja Krishna, currently pursuing a B.Tech in Artificial Intelligence and Machine Learning at SRM University.
+I’m A. Teja Krishna, I have completed my B.Tech in Artificial Intelligence and Machine Learning from SRM University.
 While AI is fascinating, my true passion lies in web development.
 My goal is to become a skilled web developer and a well-rounded full-stack engineer.
 I am eager to apply my theoretical knowledge and practical skills to real-world projects.
 I am committed to continuous learning and professional growth